Appliance Finder™ will help you find the best product for your home.

 Written by

-Editor
+Former Editor

-Sarah Brandon is an editor at Finder.
+Sarah Brandon was an editor at Finder.
 She has a degree in Psychology from New York University and loves learning about why people do what they do.
 Sarah has researched and written about a wide range of topics, from pool fences to private jets to personal loans.
 But no matter the subject, her number one priority is figuring out what information our readers need to make the best decisions.
 See full bio

 Go to site